 In post-operative recovery on the Cardiac Ward, and with a bit of time on my hands, I began to think about how the CABG process might be applied to other fierce problems that we face as humanity.
 Climate change was the first thing that I could envisage applying CABG thinking to.
 After all, it is humanity, and indeed all of life on Earth, that will have to contend with the consequences.
 Taking a CABG approach would remove the emotional component of actions that are deemed necessary by the data.

 Homelessness, Domestic Violence and similar wicked problems might also be best addressed through CABG thinking.
-A move toward data-driven actions and away from opinion-led reactions might be all these wicked problems need to achieve resolutions that would doubtless improve the lot of all humanity.
+A move toward data-driven actions and away from opinion-fed reactions might be all these wicked problems need to achieve resolutions that would doubtless improve the lot of all humanity.

 Whilst COVID19 continues to challenge us globally – it also reminds us of what we are collectively capable.

-For those who, like me are algorithmically afflicted: CABG thinking + Human Care = Goodness
+CABG thinking + Human Care = Goodness